denizzzka/dpq2/README.md

 auto connFactory = new immutable ConnectionFactory("path/to/libpq.dll");
 ```

-Then you can create connection by calling method:
+Then you can create connection by calling `createConnection` method:
 ```
 Connection conn = connFactory.createConnection(params);
 ```